By Laura Royer

 One of the biggest reasons many military families do not save money is because they do not know where to start.
 While there are many different ways to find the money to save, here are seven easy ways to help the military families you work with as a Personal Finance Manager (PFM) get started now.

 - The 52-Week Savings Challenge.
-The 52-Week savings challenge is one of the easiest ways to get a military household started with saving money.
+The 52-Week savings challenge is one of the easiest ways to get a military household started by saving money.
 Your client will save the amount of money that corresponds with the week they are in currently.
 For example, for the first week, they will save $1.
 In the second week, they will save $2.
 They will continue to do this for an entire year, and the most they will ever save in a given week is $52.
 Your client can start this saving strategy any time of the year.
 If they follow this strategy, they will easily have saved $1,376 in only a year!

 - Earn extra income.
 If your client is on a tight budget, they can find ways to make extra income.
 There are many options to make money from home, such as freelancing, tutoring, dog walking or sitting, working in customer service for a larger company, etc. The family could easily earn an extra $500 a month just by picking up odd-end jobs or work-at-home opportunities utilizing their skill set.
 For more ideas check out “Five Ways to Generate Extra Income Working Online.”